verilator/verilator/docs/guide/languages.rst

 as well as all flavors of :code:`fork`.

-Compiling a verilated design that makes use of these features requires a compiler with C++20 coroutine support, e.g. Clang 5, GCC 10, or newer.
+Compiling a Verilated design that uses these features requires a compiler with C++20 coroutine support, e.g. Clang 5, GCC 10, or newer.

 :code:`#0` delays cause Verilator to issue the :option:`ZERODLY` warning, as